microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

                 - `[Values <IMicrosoftGraphJson>]`: Json
               - `[HighlightFirstColumn <Boolean?>]`: Indicates whether the first column contains special formatting.
               - `[HighlightLastColumn <Boolean?>]`: Indicates whether the last column contains special formatting.
-              - `[LegacyId <String>]`: Legacy Id used in older Excle clients.
+              - `[LegacyId <String>]`: Legacy ID used in older Excel clients.
 The value of the identifier remains the same even when the table is renamed.
-This property should be interpreted as an opaque string value and should not be parsed to any other type.
+This property should be interpreted as an opaque string value and shouldn't be parsed to any other type.
 Read-only.
               - `[Name <String>]`: Name of the table.
               - `[Rows <IMicrosoftGraphWorkbookTableRow[]>]`: Represents a collection of all the rows in the table.
 Read-only.
                 - `[Id <String>]`: The unique identifier for an entity.
 Read-only.